 A side note: in general we are not big fans of adding either sugar or bicarbonate to our tomato sauces especially when they have a meat base.
 At most we can add a dash of milk very sparingly as in the traditional Bolognese Ragù.

-Instead, we recommend adding a piece of carrot which absorbs the acidity of the tomato and at the same time releases its natural sugars.
+We recommend adding a piece of raw carrot, which absorbs the acidity of the tomato and at the same time releases its natural sugars.

 2 Comments